-- 1. The use of any portion of a Meteorological (MET) Tower for signs, promotional or advertising purposed, including but not limited to company name, phone numbers, banners, steamers, and balloons is prohibited.
+- The use of any portion of a Meteorological (MET) Tower for signs, promotional or advertising purposed, including but not limited to company name, phone numbers, banners, steamers, and balloons is prohibited.
 Tower space may not be leased out to any other vendors. - 2.
-The facility must have the least practical visual effect on the environment, as determined by the Town of Gaines Zoning Board of Appeals.
-Any tower that is not subjected to FAA marking, pursuant to paragraphs D.1. and D.2. herein, will otherwise: - i.
-Have a galvanized finish, or must be painted gray above the surrounding tree line and gray or green below the tree line, as deemed appropriate by the Town of Gaines Zoning Board of Appeals, or; - ii.
+The facility must have the least practical visual effect on the environment, as determined by the Town of Gaines Planning Board.
+Any tower that is not subjected to FAA marking, pursuant to paragraphs D.1. and D.2. herein, will otherwise: - Have a galvanized finish, or must be painted gray above the surrounding tree line and gray or green below the tree line, as deemed appropriate by the Town of Gaines Planning Board, or; - ii.
 Be disguised or camouflaged to blend in with the surroundings, to the extent that such alteration does not impair the ability of the Meteorological (MET) Tower to perform its designed function. - 3.
 Accessory structures, if needed, must maximize the use of building materials, colors, and textures designed to blend in with the natural surroundings. - 4.
-The Town of Gaines Zoning Board of Appeals will require a State Environmental Quality Review (SEQR) Full (Type 1 Action) EAF (Environmental Assessment Form) for proposed Meteorological (MET) Towers.
+The Town of Gaines Planning Board will require a State Environmental Quality Review (SEQR) Full (Type 1 Action) EAF (Environmental Assessment Form) for proposed Meteorological (MET) Towers.
 A Visual Environmental Assessment Form (Visual EAF) will be required as an addendum to the Full EAF.
-The Zoning Board of Appeals may require submittal of a more detailed visual analysis based on the results of the Visual EAF.
-Historic buildings and/or districts will be part of the SEQR and both the applicant and the Town of Gaines Zoning Board of Appeals will address any Visual and Historic impacts. - 5.
-The Town of Gaines Zoning Board of Appeals will require, where needed, that the Meteorological (MET) Towers have appropriate buffering around the fences of the tower base area, accessory structures and the anchor points of guyed towers to buffer their view from neighboring residences, recreation areas, or public roads.
+The Planning Board may require submittal of a more detailed visual analysis based on the results of the Visual EAF.
+Historic buildings and/or districts will be part of the SEQR and both the applicant and the Town of Gaines Planning Board will address any Visual and Historic impacts. - 5.
+The Town of Gaines Planning Board will require, where needed, that the Meteorological (MET) Towers have appropriate buffering around the fences of the tower base area, accessory structures and the anchor points of guyed towers to buffer their view from neighboring residences, recreation areas, or public roads.
 Such screening must include the maximum feasible retention of existing vegetation.
-The Zoning Board of Appeals may similarly require screening adjacent to waterways, landmarks, refuges, community facilities, or conservation or historic areas within common view of the public. - 6.
-Equipment or vehicles not used in direct support, renovations, additions or repair of any Meteorological (MET) Towers will not be stored or parked on the Facility site. - F. Access and Parking - 1.
-Access ways must make maximum use of existing public or private roads to the extent practicable.
+The Planning Board may similarly require screening adjacent to waterways, landmarks, refuges, community facilities, or conservation or historic areas within common view of the public. - 6.
+Equipment or vehicles not used in direct support, renovations, additions or repair of any Meteorological (MET) Towers will not be stored or parked on the Facility site.

+F. Access and Parking

+- 1. Access ways must make maximum use of existing public or private roads to the extent practicable.
 New access ways constructed solely for the Meteorological (MET) Tower must be at least twenty (20), but no more than thirty (30) ft. wide and closely follow natural contours to assure minimal visual disturbance and reduce soil erosion potential. - 2.
 The road surface (driveways) must be centered within access ways and must not comprise more than 60% of the width of the access way. - 3.
 Parking areas will be sufficient to accommodate the greatest number of service vehicles expected on the premises at any one time. - 4.
-Driveways or parking areas will provide adequate interior turn-around, such that service vehicles will not have to back out onto a public thoroughfare. - G. Security - 1.
-Towers, anchor points of guyed towers, and accessory structures will each be surrounded by chain-link fencing at least six (6) ft. in h eight, the top foot of which may, at the discretion of the Town Gaines Zoning Board of Appeals in deference to the character of the neighborhood, be comprised of three-strands of barbed wire to discourage unauthorized access to the site.
-Flags and/or colored tape will be placed at all four comers of fencing.
+Driveways or parking areas will provide adequate interior turn-around, such that service vehicles will not have to back out onto a public thoroughfare.